lmjakt/kmer_hasheR/README.md

 ### Limitations

-- I have not checked for memory leaks using `valgrind`, but I expect that memory leaks *will* result from attempting to create excessively large pair pos tables (or any other operation leading to excessive sizes).
+- `valgrind` did not reveal any memory leaks, but I expect that memory leaks *will* result from attempting to create excessively large pair pos tables (or any other operation leading to excessive sizes).
-- The `kmer.pos()` function should thus check the size of data before using `R`'s memory allocation functions.
+- The `kmer.pos()` function should be modified to check the size of data before using `R`'s memory allocation functions.
 - `k` is limited to 32; this is somewhat small, but sufficient for my current needs.
 This limitation arises from encoding `k-mers` using 64 bit unsigned